-This is the statement of accounts with all audit activities completed.
-The Corporate Governance Committee of Huntingdonshire District Council at its meeting on 29 January 2025 delegated authority to me as Chair of the Panel to approve the statement of accounts.
+This is the unaudited statement of accounts.
+The Corporate Governance Committee of Huntingdonshire District Council, at its meeting on 18 June 2025, delegated authority to me as Chair of the Panel to approve the statement of accounts.

-Councillor Michael Burke 26 February 2025
+Councillor Michael Burke 19 June 2025